semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-The secrets and the login command will vary depending on the cloud we
+The secrets and the login command will vary depending on the cloud.
-are deploying.
-For DigitalOcean, we’re storing the images on Docker Hub.
-For AWS, we use their private image service called ECR.
-Google Cloud
-also has a private registry.

-The job pulls the image from Semaphore’s registry, tags the image with
+The job pulls the image from Semaphore’s registry, tags it with its
-its final name, and pushes it to production registry:
+final name, and pushes it to production registry:

 ``` yaml
 . . .